ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

         5. Once the Build process is done, a Temp folder window should popup containing your firmware binaries.

-            ![Temp TX]{ align=right width="50%" max-width="340px" }
+            ![Temp TX]{ align=right }

             - You can use any of these files.
             - Do not close this Temp folder unless you have already copied the firmware file somewhere safe, like into your smartphone folder if you're planning to use your smartphone to upload the file in the next steps.
-            - the firmware file named with the format `<device target name> + <version>.bin` is best used if you'll be moving these firmware files into one folder, so you know what firmware version it is and for which device it is.
+            - the firmwaare file named in the format `<device target name>-<version>.bin` is best used if you'll be moving these firmware files into one folder, so you know what firmware version it is and for which device it is.

             <br clear="right" />